Jtrevena14/HTTP-Requests-Backend/README.md

 # HTTP-Requests-Backend
 This is a project that takes in a .JSON file from applications such as POSTMAN, .JSON should contain a email and a name, when sent program will assign a UUID specific to the object.
+Created using Java Spring

 .JSON requests should be sent in this format: